zrythm/zrythm/INSTALL.md

     meson compile --clean -C build

+To change environment variables (such as `CC` and `CXX`) while keeping the current configuration, use

+    MY_ENV_VARIABLE=myvalue meson build --wipe

+To start from scratch, remove the `build` directory

+    rm -rf build

 *Hint: If your distro's meson package is too old, you can either install meson from [pip](https://pypi.org/project/pip/) or run